 There are two main subject clusters within the pathway.
-Narrative Contexts focuses on fundamental subject thinking and making that is relevant to illustration and image-making within the communication context.
+Narrative Contexts focuses on the way we gather information to understand, share or speculate on our lives.
 Situated Illustration explores the relationship between illustrative practices and spatial practice.
-The pathway is supported by critical making workshops shared with the Experimental Communication and Graphic Design pathways.
+The Pathway is supported by critical making workshops shared with the Experimental Communication and Graphic Design pathways.